x

 .
 Cut apples into quarters without peeling.

-Brush filets mignon with olive oil.
-In a mortar, crush the coriander seeds, juniper berries and salt.
+Brush filet mignon with olive oil.
+In a mortar, crush the coriander seeds, juniper berries, and salt.
 Rub the filets mignon with this mixture.

 In a baking dish, place the pork tenderloin.
 Surround it with apples and prunes.
 Cover with some butter.
 Bake at 400°F ( 205 ° C) for 25 minutes.